 The first two games in the Police Quest series, while certainly enjoyable in their own ways, seemed to be struggling to find their place.
-Through a combination of meager writing and some failed ideas, they never entirely attained the goal of being either an entertaining police drama, or a realistic police simulator.
-They were basically average adventure games, unique only in the fact that they allowed you to play as a police officer.
-Police Quest 3 finally overcomes most of these hindrances and comes out as a plausible police game, and an enjoyable adventure.
+Through a combination of meager writing and some failed ideas, they never entirely attained the goal of being either an entertaining drama, or a realistic police simulator.
+They were basically average adventure games, unique only in the fact that they allowed you to play as a cop.
+Police Quest 3 finally nails both.

 The text parser is dropped for a point and click interface, though the feeling of being “led” through the game is significantly reduced.
 Part of this comes from a better interaction between intended procedure and the interface.
 In the previous two, you would often know what you were expected to do, but have a difficult time figuring out how to relay that.
 The obvious example is trying to figure out the correct wording in the parser, but there were also times when you wanted to “look under bed,” but you weren’t standing on the “proper” side of the bed to do so.
 Most of this is now handled automatically, and the game frequently gives you the benefit of common sense.
 There are also very few pixel hunts in the game, streamlining the experience, and focusing the “procedure” on more fun aspects.